data-apis/scipy-2023-presentation/paper.rst

 runtime switching system in order to switch from one array library to another via a single setting or line of code.
 While potentially feasible, array consumers are likely to need to modify code in order to ensure optimal performance and behavior.
-3) Support mixing multiple array libraries in function calls.
+3) Support mixing multiple array libraries in a single function call.
 Mixing array libraries requires defining hierarchies and specifying rules for device synchronization and data localization.
 Such rules are likely to be specific to individual use cases.